Mwaisaks/Event-Ticket-Platform/README.md

 Having a verb in the url path is not considered best practice, instead we're supposed to use a query parameter, Why's that?

 the other one is  a documentation for the project which you'll as a reference throughout this chat.
 ***
+#### REST API Design
+Using Sub-resources for resources that exists within another resource. i.e Examples will be included

+***
 **application.properties file**